Linuxfabrik/monitoring-plugins/check-plugins/disk-usage/README.md

 * CRIT if disk usage is >= `--critical` (default: 95%USED).
 * A mountpoint listed in `--mount` uses its own thresholds instead of the global `--warning`/`--critical`. `--mount` only changes thresholds; it does not include a mountpoint that is otherwise not checked.
 If a `--mount` entry matches no checked filesystem (a typo, or a filesystem not checked by default), the plugin reports it in the output and otherwise ignores it, without changing the state.
 * UNKNOWN on invalid parameter values, a malformed `--mount` entry, or regex compilation errors.
+* `--no-match-severity` sets the state reported when the filters match no filesystem and nothing is checked (default: `ok`); set it to `warn`, `crit`, or `unknown` to alert on an empty selection (for example a filter typo or a missing filesystem) instead of silently returning OK.
 * `--always-ok` suppresses all alerts and always returns OK.